backube/volsync/docs/design/custom-resources.rst

 Representation of relationships
 ===============================

-One of the main interaction points between users and Scribe will be centered around configuring the replication relationships between volumes.
-When looking at the :ref:`use cases <case-for-use-cases>` presented in the overview of Scribe, there are several commonalities and differences.
+One of the main interaction points between users and VolSync will be centered around configuring the replication relationships between volumes.
+When looking at the :ref:`use cases <case-for-use-cases>` presented in the overview of VolSync, there are several commonalities and differences.

 Replication triggers
 --------------------